-This is a dedicated guiding week focused on climbing either the Hornli Ridge or Italian Ridge of the Matterhorn.
-Both routes are long and committing days and dry, snow-free conditions are required on the route to safely reach the summit.
+This is a dedicated guiding week focused on climbing the Matterhorn.
+It is a long and committing ascent and dry, snow-free conditions are required on the route to safely reach the summit.
 The acclimatisation and training program at the start of the week is guided at 2:1, with the Matterhorn guided at 1:1.

 This is a split ratio week, with 3 training days guided at 1:2, then 3 days at 1:1 ratio to climb the Matterhorn, with IFMGA guides.

 - 6 days of guiding

 - 4 nights accommodation in the Chamonix valley, including breakfast and evening meals